Codex Europe

 One determination governance can assume: GO, NOT YET, or NO GO.

-Exposure errors are rarely compliance costs only.
-They become reversals, frozen capital, and reputational spillover across jurisdictions.
+Exposure errors become reversals, frozen capital, and reputational spillover.
+Prevention is cheaper than public correction.

 Codex Europe is the House entry doctrine for cross-border establishment.
-It defines what must hold across countries so campuses, programs, partnerships, and labels do not fracture authority.
+It defines what must hold across countries so campuses, programmes, partnerships, and labels do not fracture authority.
+Its purpose is not procedural compliance.
+It is institutional coherence before exposure.

 Readability